Mapping the interaction between science and misinformation in COVID-19 tweets: Methods

 \subsection{Scientific/COVID-19 data}

-We identify whether tweets refer to a scientific article on the basis of data from Altmetric\footnote{https://altmetric.com}, a data analytics platform that tracks the frequency with which scientific articles are mentioned on Twitter and other online platforms.
-Altmetric also includes data on which publication is mentioned in a tweet, and we gather additional bibliometric data from OpenAlex\footnote{https://openalex.com}.
+We identify whether any of the collected COVID-19 tweets refer to a scientific article on the basis of data from Altmetric\footnote{\url{https://altmetric.com}}, a data analytics platform that tracks the frequency with which scientific articles are mentioned on Twitter and other online platforms.
+Altmetric also includes data on which publication is mentioned in a tweet, and we gather additional bibliometric data from OpenAlex\footnote{\url{https://openalex.com}}.
 We calculate the average number of citations for publication sources as the number of citations of the papers published by the source in the period spanning $2020-2022$.
 We normalise citations on the basis of the field and publication year~\cite{waltman_towards_2011}.

-For identifying scientists, we utilized the data gathered by Costas, et. al.~\cite{costas2020large} and Mongeon et. al.~\cite{mongeon2023open}.
+For identifying scientists, we utilized the data gathered by \cite{costas2020large} and \cite{mongeon2023open}.
 This allows us to identify which Twitter users can be characterised as scientists.
-By merging this data with the previous data, we are able to build a scientific/COVID-19 Twitter dataset of $6,267,271$ unique tweets that mention scientific articles in the COVID-19 context.
-We integrate this dataset with the previously collected data on tweet reliability by matching on the tweetID. {
+In addition, we extend our MediaBias/Factcheck classification of the science category (total of $1,891,169$) by incorporating tweets containing DOIs (final total of $7,779,055$).
+Therefore, any tweet containing a DOI is labelled as science, and this overwrites any prior label.